Why you shouldn’t scan them recklessly.

 Be skeptical.
 Like any URL you click on, make sure you trust the source.

 If you don’t — if you’re not sure — then don’t.
-Get to the information it purports to represent some other, safer, way.
+Get to the information it purports to represent in some other, safer way.

 Creating QR codes

-Many browsers now have controls allowing you to make a QR code for the URL currently displayed in your browser.
+Many browsers now have controls that create a QR code for the URL currently displayed in your browser.

 In addition, there are several QR code generators available on the web and in various applications.